erobertus/auto-config-updater/README.md

 - Modify any configuration file by specifying the file path, variable name, and values.
 - Apply changes only within a specific date range.
-- Execute a command (e.g., `csf -ra`) if the configuration variable's value has been changed.
+- Execute a command (e.g., `/usr/sbin/csf -ra`) if the configuration variable's value has been changed.
 - Error handling to ensure the configuration file exists before making changes.

 ## Prerequisites